 At Dishthefish, we take pride in sourcing for great seafood from around the world to bring them to you.
-We got to know about spot prawns from our trusted wild salmon supplier in British Columbia, Canada, and we are so psyched to be able to bring this superb product to you.
-For the longest time, spot prawns were a well-kept secret among the top Japanese chefs.
+For the longest time, spot prawns (also known as botan ebi) were a well-kept secret among the top Japanese chefs.
 Even local Canadians were not aware of this excellent product living wild and freely in their clean, cold waters.
 Determined to change this, a group of spot prawn fishermen and Canadian chefs banded together to start the Spot Prawn Festival in Vancouver to sell their spot prawns straight off their boats at the docks.
 This festival brought a lot more awareness and well-deserved recognition for this prawn both locally and internationally.
 However, due to strict sustainability guidelines and limited quantities available, it is still not commonly found on many menus.

 What is unique about the wild-caught BC spot prawns sold at Dishthefish?